 The scariest thing I’ve done (apart from hosting an avant-garde Shakespeare theatre troupe and judging a YA writing competition) was Literary Speed Dating; five minutes of torture in which you have to sell yourself and your manuscript.
 A bell rings and, if you haven’t collapsed, you go to the next editor’s table.
 And the next...and the next...A woman in my queue was eight months pregnant and the summer heat was ferocious but she coped better than all of us.
 A book contract?
 I hope the others were successful.
 At least that woman has a baby now.

 CHAPTER FIVE After becoming thoroughly disenchanted with the children’s book industry, I started up my own WordPress blog and thought “I’ll just do what I like and if anyone notices, that’s okay” but I didn’t hold my breath.
 Prepare to be amazed – 409 million people view more than 20.8 billion pages each month on WordPress, and users produce about 77.0 million new posts and 42.7 million new comments each month, an estimation of six new WordPress.com posts every second.
 Those stats have probably changed while I type, but it’s still a shedload of competition.
 It takes a lot to shine.
 Who’s going to read me and my miscellaneous ramblings?
-To date, I have 77 followers to whom I am very grateful.
+Recently I had 385 Followers but I culled the spammers and that number dropped back drastically.

 I’ve discovered that personal stuff gets the most hits but specialising is not my thing.
 Although I blog about many things, I still like the idea of kidlit.
 Notice that term?
 I’m getting good with the industry terms.
 Copy edit, structural edit, narrative arc, protagonist, antagonist … I subscribe to the newsletters of publishers, book stores, State organisations, libraries, writing groups, children’s literary charities and other book-reading bloggers like Paula Bardell-Hedley (see below).
 So far, I’ve come across a lot of WordPress book reviewers and enjoy their commentary.
 Personal opinion is a great thing, just not something I always agree with when it comes to books.
 Honesty compels me to admit that my leisure reading is not nursery rhymes, it’s a good crime novel.